samardzicnenad/CA-AngularJS/README.md

 #### [**Weather22 page**](weather22/app)
 - The assignment introduces the usage of a service

-From the http://www.openweathermap.org/ , using their API key (you have to register on the website in order to get one...it's free) I am showing the most recent weather information for the largest 22 cities (by population) in the world.
+From the http://www.openweathermap.org/, using their API key (you have to register on the website in order to get one...it's free), I am showing the most recent weather information for the largest 22 cities (by population) in the world.

+Get your openweathermap API key at [**http://openweathermap.org/appid**](http://openweathermap.org/appid)
+Then create a file on the following path:
+> [your path]/CA-AngularJS/weather22/app/config/no_pasaran.json

+as:
+> {
+      "owm_api_key": "[your openweathermap API key]"
+  }

 Data is received in JSON format.
 The units are metric.
 #### [**Alphabet page(s)**](alphabet/app)
 - The assignment introduces the usage of views/routing
 - Also, a custom filter is built